Martin Dibble

-Martin Dibble is a fictional character from the Australian Channel Seven soap opera Home and Away, played by Craig Thomson.
-He made his first on-screen appearance on 17 January 1988, the show's pilot episode.
-The character was axed from the series in 1989 after producer Andrew Howie decided to focus on new characters.
-He left the show on 3 April 1990, but returned for guest stints in 2000 and 2002.
+Martin Dibble is a fictional character from the Australian television soap opera Home and Away, played by Craig Thomson.
+He made his first appearance during the episode broadcast on 17 January 1988, during the show's pilot episode.
+Martin is characterised as an idle and concoctor of schemes that are always unsuccessful.
+Thomson has described him numerous times as a "yobbo" or a "yob".
+Writers often used Martin for comic relief in between the show's more serious stories.
+They also created an on-screen partnership between him and Lance Smart (Peter Vroom).
+Together they were the show's "larrikins" with over-the-top personalities.

+The character was written out of the series by executive producer Andrew Howie.
+He decided to focus on new characters and change the show's stories.
+Thomson was delighted to leave and claimed the decision was mutual.
+Thomson departed during the episode broadcast on 3 April 1990.
+Thomson enjoyed his first year in the role but grew to dislike the experience during his second.
+He has since stated that the show changed until he grew to dislike it.
+He also believed that writers had run out of stories for Martin.
+Thomson played the role of Martin in the 1991 stage show, Home and Away: The Musical.
+Thomson returned to film a guest appearance, in which Martin attends his friend Sally Fletcher's (Kate Ritchie) wedding.
+In 2002, he returned once again to celebrate Summer Bay's fictional "150 year anniversary".
+Television critics have ridiculed the character for his lack of intelligence.

 Creation and casting

-In 1987, Home and Away producers asked Thomson to audition for a role, after they watched him in an advertisement for soft drinks.
+Thomson's only acting role prior to joining the cast was in a television commercial for soft drinks.
+In 1987, Home and Away producers asked Thomson to audition for a role, after they watched him in the commercial.
 Thomson auditioned alongside Adam Willits, while Thomson secured the role of Martin, Willits went on to play Steven Matheson.
 Of his casting Thomson said they "went along to the auditions and got the parts, there's not much to tell really".
 Home and Away was Thomson's first television role.

 When Thomson won the role of Martin he was thankful because he had not achieved high grades in his studies.
 After he had read his first scripts for Martin, Thomson travelled to West Australia to research the role.
 Martin is portrayed as a "yobbo" and Thomson believed that the area was ideal to observe "yobbos" socialising.
 He told a writer from Look-in that Martin was directly based on the people he had seen on his trip.